Computer Science (CMSI)

 CMSI 2210 Computer Systems Organization (4 semester hours)

-Exploration of computing system operation with a focus on programming at levels with minimal translation between the code and what the computer can access and manipulate directly.
-Encoding, decoding, and manipulation of bit representations for integers, floating-point numbers, characters, and machine instructions.
-The C programming language, up to strings, pointers, and arrays.
-Assembly language, up to calling conventions and the stack.
-Programming tasks utilizing system calls and other operating system interfaces.
-Prerequisite: CMSI 2120.
+Exploration of computing system operation with a focus on programming at levels with minimal translation between code and the information that the computer can access and manipulate directly.
+Topics include: encoding, decoding, and manipulation of bit representations for integers, floating-point numbers, characters, and machine instructions; the C programming language up to strings, pointers, and arrays; assembly languages in various architectures up to calling conventions and the stack; introduction to graphics processor architecture and instructions; programming tasks utilizing system calls and other operating system interfaces.

 CMSI 2310 Language, Thought and Computation (4 semester hours)